 - Field: This column contains the names of all of the fields returned by the FROM expression or Selected Table.
 Note that these Field names can be dragged and dropped into the Source column in the mapping grid.

 - Sample: These are actual values out of the database.
-When the Refresh Field List and Sample Data button is pressed, it loads up to the first 100 records to be used as samples.
+When the Refresh Field List and Sample Data button is pressed, it loads up to the first 100 records as samples.
 You can scroll through the samples using the Next Sample button.

-- Test: This performs the same action that will be performed during an actual run of the interface except no data is sent to PlanetTogether.
-Note that this test may use values that are not on the current screen but instead are on other mapping screens.
-For example, when you press Test on any of the Job-related screens (Job, ManufacturingOrder, Operation, etc.) then all of these Job-related settings are being tested, not just the screen you happen to be looking at.
-If you will be querying a large number of records then you may want to place a more restrictive filter on the test by temporarily modifying the WHERE clause.
+- Test: This performs the same action that will be performed during an actual run of the interface, except no data is sent to PlanetTogether.
+Note that this test may use values, not on the current screen but instead are on other mapping screens.
+For example, when you press Test on any of the Job-related screens (Job, ManufacturingOrder, Operation, etc.), all of these Job-related settings are being tested, not just the screen you happen to be looking at.
+If you are querying a large number of records, then you may want to place a more restrictive filter on the test by temporarily modifying the WHERE clause.
 For example, you could specify a maximum job number to include.

-- Perform Import: This performs the same action as the Test function above, but also sends the data to PlanetTogether.
+- Perform Import: This performs the same action as the Test function above but sends the data to PlanetTogether.